leonard67/AFDEN-Python-Workshop/README.md

 - Use `shap.TreeExplainer` to compute SHAP values for an XGBoost model, and read SHAP bar, beeswarm, dependence, and waterfall plots to understand which features drive individual predictions and in which direction.
 - Critically interpret machine-learning output as an attention-directing tool rather than evidence of causation.

 ### 5.0o.
-Regression and Statistical Testing Primer (Optional)
+Statistical Testing and Regression Primer (Optional)

-An optional refresher on classical statistical inference before the machine-learning sessions: one-sample, independent-samples, and paired t-tests with `scipy.stats`, and linear regression with fixed effects and clustering using `FixedEffectModelPyHDFE`, live-coded through to logistic regression.
+An optional refresher on classical statistical inference before the machine-learning sessions: one-sample, independent-samples, and paired t-tests with `scipy.stats`, and linear regression with fixed effects and clustering using `PyHDFE`, live-coded through to logistic regression.

 Our class is based on [5-0o_Regression.ipynb](<Module 5-Machine Learning/5-0o_Regression.ipynb>).